Porcelain veneer emergencies.

 When you get in to see your dentist, if parts of your veneer remain on your tooth and are sharp and irritating, your dentist can trim them off or round them down.
 That should only take a few moments.

-If your veneer is in one piece, your dentist may be able to bond it back on.
+If your laminate is in one piece, your dentist may be able to bond it back on.

 From a practical standpoint, this is worth a try but it's likely that the bond created will be sub par.
 The more predictable (although more expensive and time consuming) solution is to make plans to have the veneer remade.